 When designing for stainless steel fabrication it is necessary to be aware of the factors which can cause premature corrosion failures.
 The principal problems are:

-• Intergranular corrosion due to prolonged heating in either welding or in application in conjunction with incorrect grade selection
+- Intergranular corrosion due to prolonged heating in either welding or in an application in conjunction with incorrect grade selection

 Often measures to prevent several of these problems are similar.
-Design of stainless steel components must be made to prevent build-up of stagnant water, to encourage circulation of liquids, to discourage evaporation-concentration and to keep stresses and temperatures as low as possible.
+Design of stainless steel components must be made to prevent the build-up of stagnant water, to encourage circulation of liquids, to discourage evaporation-concentration, and to keep stresses and temperatures as low as possible.

 Good design alone is not sufficient to prevent problems; fabricators must also be aware of these problems and may need to modify their practices accordingly